 - Infection: Infection is a risk with any surgery and should not be taken lightly.
 If the body is exposed to bacteria, it may not be able to fight it off.
 If not cared for promptly, more complications can ensue.
 Indicators of infection are problems with speech, walking, and feeling weak.

 - Nerve damage: It is impossible to determine ahead of time which patient will suffer from nerve damage.
 To correct this, additional surgery may be required as you may have more pain after surgery or constant numbness and tingling.

 - Paralysis: The surgery carrying the greatest risk for paralysis is surgical spine fusion.
 Because this surgery is so close to the spinal cord, the end result can be a loss of feeling, weakness, paralysis of the arms and legs, and pain.

 The Alternative to Neck Surgery

 Many people are hoping for an alternative to neck surgery.
 One area of care proven to be successful in relieving neck pain is upper cervical chiropractic care.
-Here at Advanced Spinal Care, LLC in Onalaska, Wisconsin, we use a gentle method to help realign any bones of the upper cervical spine that may have moved out of place.
+Here at Thrive Chiropractic and Wellness Center in Onalaska, Wisconsin, we use a gentle method to help realign any bones of the upper cervical spine that may have moved out of place.
 When this is done, many people report seeing better or equal results as surgery.

 To schedule a complimentary NUCCA consultation call 608-783-0384